swtcpro/jingtum-lib-csharp/README.md

 This is the c# version.

 ## Source code
-* src/jingtum-lib
-The source codes of jingtum lib.
+* src/jingtum-lib - The source codes of jingtum lib.
-* src/UnitTests
-The unit tests for jingtum lib.
+* src/UnitTests - The unit tests for jingtum lib.
-* src/TespApp
-The WindowsForm application for testing the jingtum lib apis.
+* src/TestApp - The WindowsForm application for testing the jingtum lib apis.
-* Samples
-The samples to use the jingtum lib.
+* Samples - The samples to use the jingtum lib.
-* Docs
-The documentation for the jingtum lib.
+* docs - The documentation for the jingtum lib.

+## Development Environment
+* Windows 10
+* VisualStudio 2017
+* C# 7.0
-* Releases
+* .NET Framework 4.5
-The releases of the jingtum lib.

 ## References:
 The following libraries are referenced.